kyletaylored/streamlit-chatbot-demo/README.md

    DD_SERVICE=streamlit-chatbot
    ```

+4. If running in Github Codespaces, add these variables in your Codespace Secrets.
 ---

-## 🧠 LLM Observability with Datadog
+## LLM Observability with Datadog

 This project uses [`ddtrace.llmobs`](https://docs.datadoghq.com/llm_observability/setup/sdk/python/) to track LLM interactions in Datadog.